Why company values matter - main region

 The importance of core values in business

-Defining and communicating your values has several advantages:
+Defining and communicating strong company values has several advantages and improves the chance of business success:

 1. Firstly, values set your identity